 Uses of convex lens in cameras

-Convex lenses are used widely in-camera to not only focus on an image but also to magnify it.
+Convex lenses are used widely in the camera, not only focus on an image but also to magnify it.
 Almost all lenses of cameras consist of a convex lens followed by a concave lens, followed by a second convex lens.
-The magnification level of the image is controlled by the first lens by moving away from or towards the object.
+The first lens controls the magnification level of the image by moving away from or towards the object.

 Used in microscopes